 Leaving large gaps around the edges of lenses can completely defeat the purpose of wearing sunglasses in the first place.
 We tested coverage across various face sizes and shapes to see which ones keep you covered and which ones don't quite cut it.
 We also tested how well they stay put once you start sweating on a hot summer day.

 Models with the most coverage combine large lenses, face-hugging curves, and a close-fitting frame.
-We found the best, most consistent coverage with the Kaenon Burnet Mid, Costa Rinconcito, and Suncloud Mayor.
+We found the best, most consistent coverage from the Kaenon Burnet Mid, Costa Rinconcito, and Vuarnet Legend 03.
 All three of these sunglasses have large, rectangular lenses in frames that wear comfortably close to the face, nearly sealing edge gaps without any of them being full wraparound models.
-The Maui Jim Red Sands and Smith Riptide are nearly as good with large lenses, though they both have slightly different fits that allow sunlight to filter in along the sides (Red Sands) or bottoms (Riptide).
-All five of these pairs are shaped and balanced in ways that help them to stay on your head better than average, even when you're sweaty and moving.
+The Native Eyewear Wells and Oakley Holbrook Polarized aren't far behind, with their larger-than-average lenses and decently face-hugging base curves.
+These two are simply a bit smaller than the previous three, therefore providing a bit less coverage.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.